-The total pension liability was determined by an actuarial valuation as of August 1, 2014 and rolled forward to the measurement date of July 31, 2015, the Plan's fiscal year end, using the following actuarial assumptions applied to all periods included in the measurement.
-These actuarial assumptions were based on the results of an actuarial experience study for the period August 1, 2009 through August 1, 2014.
+The total pension liability was determined by an actuarial valuation as of August 1, 2015 and rolled forward to the measurement date of July 31, 2016, the Plan's fiscal year end, using the following actuarial assumptions applied to all periods included in the measurement.
+These actuarial assumptions were based on the results of an actuarial experience study for the period August 1, 2009 through August 1, 2015.

-2015 2014
+2016 2015

-Valuation date August 1, 2014 August 1, 2013
+Valuation date August 1, 2016 August 1, 2015

-Measurement date July 31, 2015 July 31, 2014
+Measurement date July 31, 2016 July 31, 2015

 Actuarial cost method Entry age normal Entry age normal

 Amortization method Level dollar method Level dollar method

 Equivalent single amortization period of

-the unfunded liabilities 0 years 0 years
+the unfunded liabilities 30 years 30 years

 Asset valuation method Market value Market value

 Actuarial assumptions:

 Investment rate of return 7.00% 7.00%

-Projected salary increases 2.5% to 10.0% 3.0% to 7.5%
+Projected salary increases 2.5% to 10.0% 2.5% to 10.0%

 Inflation 2.50% 2.50%

 Cost-of-living adjustment None None

-Mortality RP-2014 Mortality for Employees, Healthy Annuitants, and Disable Annuitants with generational projection RP-2000 Mortality for Employees, Healthy Annuitants, and Disable Annuitants with generational projection
+Mortality RP-2014 Mortality for RP-2014 Mortality for

-per MP-2015 per Scale AA
+Employees, Healthy Annuitants, and Disable Annuitants with generational projection per MP-2015 Employees, Healthy Annuitants, and Disable Annuitants with generational projection per MP-2015

-NOTES TO THE FINANCIAL STATEMENTS - CONTINUED For the Years Ended July 31, 2015 and 2014
+NOTES TO THE FINANCIAL STATEMENTS - CONTINUED For the Years Ended July 31, 2016 and 2015